kaitvan/dino-kennel/README.md

 - Dead dinos show in the graveyard
 - Dinos can be removed from the kennel
 - Dinos can be added to the kennel
-- Dinos can be fed
-- Dinos can be petted
-- Dinos can be sent on an adventure
+- Dinos can be fed, petted, or sent on adventures

 ## Tech Used
 * Used [Boostrap](https://getbootstrap.com/) to style page components.